Kalagon massacre

 On 7 July 1945, the Kalagon massacre was committed against inhabitants of Kalagon, Burma (present-day Myanmar), by members of the 3rd Battalion, 215th Regiment and the OC Moulmein Kempeitai of the Imperial Japanese Army.
 These units had been ordered by Major General Seiei Yamamoto, chief of staff of the 33rd Army, to sweep the area for guerrillas reportedly teamed with British paratroopers.

-The Japanese occupied the village and rounded up all the inhabitants, some to the local mosque and others to different buildings, for questioning.
+The Japanese occupied the village, rounded up all the inhabitants and took them to different buildings, for questioning.
 Women and children were raped and beaten.
 After it was confirmed that they had aided British commandos, Major Ichikawa Seigi ordered the entire village to be massacred.
 The inhabitants were taken in groups of four to ten people to nearby wells, blindfolded, and bayoneted, and their bodies were dumped in the wells.
 The village was then burned to the ground.
 An estimated 600 to 1,000 villagers died in the massacre.

 The Japanese kidnapped 10 female survivors who agreed to act as "spies", although it is believed that they were instead used as comfort women.
 Two of them escaped, but the others disappeared.

 Prosecutions

 Because the Japanese had conducted the massacre rather hastily, multiple villagers survived the massacre.
 The survivors became witnesses in war crimes proceedings against some of the participants in the massacre.

 In 1946, a British military court tried Seigi and 13 other soldiers for participating in the massacre.
-Each of them were tried on two counts:
+Each of them was tried on two counts: